2023 MLOps Platforms Vendor Analysis Report

 AI and ML leaders today already have a better understanding of the MLOps lifecycle and the procedures and technology required for deploying new models into production (and subsequently scaling them).
-The State of AI 2021 report by McKinsey notes that 51% of AI high performers have standard tool frameworks and development processes in place for developing AI models.
+The State of AI 2022 report by McKinsey notes that one of the most significant factors, which differentiates AI high performers from the others is the standard tool frameworks and development processes in place for developing AI models.

 However, laggards can still catch up and even overtake the leaders if they get strategic with process standardization and automation, which in fact is what most MLOps platforms promise to facilitate.

 An MLOps platform is a centralized infrastructure hub, featuring resources, tools, frameworks, and process automation scenarios for managing all steps of the machine learning life cycle.

 Back in the day, IDEs revolutionized the speed and quality of software development.
 MLOps vendors are now attempting to create a similar level of speed, convenience, and automation for data scientists with the ultimate promise of reducing model development and deployment timelines by 2X-10X.